SteveJobs91/Redfox/README.md

 An amazing browser is coming into shape.
 We think that once a completely stable and advanced version of the browser will be released, no one will want to look at Google Chrome.

 Redfox
-This is an advanced web browser created in C# WPF.
+v2.0.0 of Redfox was an advanced web browser created in C# WPF.

 Features: